icopy-site/awesome/docs/awesome/awesome-diversity.md

 - [Trans*H4CK](http://www.transhack.org/) - Trans\*H4CK empowers trans, gender non conforming, agender and nonbinary people through improving access to social services, promoting gender safety and community sustainability while bringing visibility to trans* tech innovators and entrepreneurs.
 - [Women Love Tech](https://womenlovetech.com/) - Women Love Tech was launched with the vision to share a passion and love for technology.
 Since then, Women Love Tech has evolved into a lifestyle technology digital magazine for women who love all things tech that can enhance their everyday lifestyle.
 - [Women Make](https://womenmake.com/) - A community where women are in the forefront.
+- [Women Hack For Non-Profits](http://www.womenhackfornonprofits.com/) - A community of women in tech building open source projects for non-profit organizations and individuals with a cause.
 - [Women Techmakers](https://www.womentechmakers.com/) - Google's program that provides visibility, community, and resources for women in technology.
 - [Women Who Code](https://www.womenwhocode.com/) - Women Who Code is a global community empowering women to excel in technology fields through resources, job boards, conference scholarships and other member benefits.
 - [Women Who Go](https://www.womenwhogo.org/) - A network focused on building a more diverse and inclusive Golang community.
 - [Women Who Tech](https://www.womenwhotech.com/) - Nonprofit organization to bring together talented and renowned women breaking new ground in technology to transform the world and inspire change.
 - [Wonder Women Tech](https://wonderwomentech.com/) - Organization that produces year-round programming and national and international conferences that highlight, educate, and celebrate women and diversity in STEAM (Science, Technology, Engineering, Arts, Math), innovation and entrepreneurialism.
+- [Write/Speak/Code](https://www.writespeakcode.com/) - A 501c3, tax-exempt non-profit that hosts an annual conference and meetup events designed to help you fully own your expertise through writing, speaking, and open source.
 - [YesWeTech](http://yeswetech.org/) - Feminist community working for an egalitarian and proud culture of women interested in technology.
 - [Natives in Tech](https://nativesintech.org) - Natives in Tech is a coalition of Native and non-Native software developers whose goal is to support software application development that reinforces Native beliefs, knowledge, and identity.
+- [Brazilians in Tech](https://braziliansintech.com/)- Brazilians in Tech is the first Brazilian platform to bring together the most relevant opportunities in the world of Science and Technology for women working or interested in digital technologies.
+- [Latinas in computing](https://latinasincomputing.org/) - A community created by and for the Latinas in Computing with a mission of promoting their representation and success in computing-related fields.
+- [Latinas in tech](https://www.latinasintech.org/) - a non-profit organization with the aim to connect, support, and empower Latina women working in tech.
+We work hand in hand with top technology companies to create safe spaces for learning, mentorship and recruitment.

 ## Events